Nature’s Gate Natural Toothpaste Review (Creme de Anise)

 The dentist blogger lists his sources from medical journals which you can read as well.
 I urge you to browse around his blog – I wish I found this blog sooner!

 I didn’t want to go down the rabbit hole of researching the anise essential oil and sodium lauroyl sarcosinate more in-depth as it would’ve taken me longer to write this review.
 Plus, the highest chemistry class I took in college is Chemistry II – it’ll take me even longer to understand the medical journals.

 Do I believe that the anise essential oil is an okay ingredient?
-Yes, because we only really need a pea-size amount of toothpaste to aid with brushing and a study have shown than it’s a weak antibacterial.
+Yes, because we only really need a pea-size amount of toothpaste to aid with brushing and a study has shown than it’s a weak antibacterial.

 Do I recommend this toothpaste?

-No. Because, as I said above, there are other natural toothpastes without the ingredients I’m not sure about.
+No, because, as I said above, there are other natural toothpastes without the ingredients I’m not sure about.